-I love bread, who doesn't?!
-I also love Indian food, though due to its spices and heat it's not everyone's favourite... but what goes well with an Indian meal if not bread, Naan to be exact.
+I love bread, but who doesn't?!
+I also love Indian food, though due to its spices and heat it's not everyone's favourite...
+What goes well with almost any Indian meal is bread, Naan bread to be exact.
 I admit, I used to buy it, do it the "easy way", but... it turned out that the "easy way" is to actually make it myself.
-It's easier, cheaper, healthier, more delicious, I can flavour it if I chose to do so (think coriander, garlic, mixed seeds, onion) and on top of all that - there's no need for the plastic bag as a packaging!
+It's easier, cheaper, healthier, more delicious, I can also flavour it if I chose to do so (think coriander, garlic, mixed seeds, onion, chives...) and on top of all that, there's no need for the plastic bag as a packaging!

-You can easily make more and freeze the surplus - that way you'll have a Naan at hand whenever you need it (which is exactly what I'll be doing next time I'll be making them).
+You can easily make more and freeze the surplus, that way you'll have Naan at hand whenever you need it (which is exactly what I'll be doing next time I'll be making them).

 This recipe comes from a great Indian cookbook by Amandip Uppal "Indian made easy", if you enjoy Indian cuisine, this might be a cookbook for you (there are all kinds of recipes there, it's not exclusively vegan/plant based cookbook, but easily adaptable as such - think swapping paneer for tofu, chicken for TVP or seitan).

 How to make it...

 - 7 g dried yeast (that's usually 1 sashet)

 - 1 teaspoon caster sugar (optional, but I highly recommend to use it)

 - 400 g strong bread flour

 - In a jug, mix together yeast, sugar and water, stir well and leave for few minutes.